-- Overview: A "power user" requests summary statistics for data in the spreadsheet. - System/Environment State: The system and environment are operating normally. - External Stimulus: A "power user" clicks the data summary button. - A power user is defined as one who manages a large volume of data (> 20000 rows), and accesses this function at least once per hour.
+- Overview: A "power user" requests summary statistics for data in the spreadsheet. - System State: The system is operating under normal load (100 concurrent users). - Environment State: The environment is operating normally, with adequate network connection. - External Stimulus: A "power user" clicks the data summary button. - A power user manages a large volume of data (> 20000 rows), and accesses this function at least once per hour.